Choosing a Travel Trailer Tow Vehicle

 by Collyn Rivers

-When choosing a caravan tow vehicle there are key towing specifications that you need to know.
+When choosing a travel trailer tow vehicle there are key towing specifications that you need to know.
 This article explains what they are and why they are vital.

-It is important that your caravan or trailer does not exceed these specifications.
+It is important that your travel trailer or trailer does not exceed these specifications.
 These are:

 Maximum Towing Capacity